-RBC GAM has a conflict between its interests and those of the Fund's unitholders with respect to how it values the Fund because higher valuations of the Fund's value give rise to higher management fees received by RBC GAM and to better performance numbers (i.e. serving the interests of the investment fund manager or portfolio managers).
-RBC GAM has a statutory and ethical responsibility to ensure that investment fund valuations are done fairly and reflect individual security market values at the time of valuation.
-RBC GAM manages this conflict of interest by maintaining segregation of responsibilities, and utilizing an independent valuations team to carry out valuations of all of its investment includina funds. the Fund. usina predetermined and documented third party pricing sources.
-Further, RBC GAM's Valuation Committee sets out valuation policies and procedures and reviews any significant valuation or pricing matters.
+RBC GAM has a conflict between its interests and those of the Fund's unitholders with respect to how it values securities held in the Fund because a higher valuation of the Fund gives rise to higher management fees received by RBC GAM and to better performance numbers (i.e., serving the interests of RBC GAM, fund managers, or institutional portfolio managers).
+RBC GAM has a statutory and ethical responsibility to ensure that investment funds are valued fairly and reflect individual security market values at the time of valuation.
+RBC GAM has established valuation policies and procedures that are designed to ensure a consistent approach to determining the fair value of assets held in the Fund.
+RBC GAM maintains segregation of responsibilities for key pricing and valuation functions.
+RBC GAM staff involved in the purchase and sale of securities (fund managers and traders) are not involved in inputting or determining valuations of securities.
+RBC GAM has an independent valuations team to carry out valuations of all of its investment funds. including the Fund, using predetermined and documented third party pricing sources.
+Escalation procedures are in place should an investment team attempt to properly influence pricing.
+Further, any significant valuation or pricing matter is escalated to and reviewed by the RBC GAM Valuation Committee.